Chapter 2 - Faculty and Academics

 Tenure-Track Faculty (Untenured): A faculty position associated with a probationary appointment which can lead to tenure but which has not yet been granted tenure.
 Specific tenure-track titles are contained in HOP policy 2.02.
 Examples include Assistant Professor, Instructor, and Associate Professor hired without tenure.

 - Termination of a Tenured Faculty Member

-- A tenured faculty member who is recommended for termination on the basis of periodic evaluation (Regents’ Rule 31008 (“Termination of a Faculty Member”), Number 2, Section 2 must be given the opportunity for referral of the matter to non-binding alternative dispute resolution, as required by Texas Education Code Section 51.942 and in compliance with applicable policies and procedures for alternative dispute resolution within UT System prior to referral of the charges to a hearing tribunal.
+- A tenured faculty member who is recommended for termination on the basis of periodic evaluation (Regents’ Rule 31008 (“Termination of a Faculty Member”), Number 2, Section 2 and HOP policy 2.22 (“Comprehensive Periodic Evaluation of Tenured Faculty”) must be given the opportunity for referral of the matter to non-binding alternative dispute resolution, as required by Texas Education Code Section 51.942 and in compliance with applicable policies and procedures for alternative dispute resolution within UT System prior to referral of the charges to a hearing tribunal.

 - If charges are made against a faculty member and the President of UTSA determines that the nature of the charges and the evidence are such that it is in the best interest of the institution to do so, the accused faculty member may be suspended with pay pending the completion of the hearing and the final decision by the Board of Regents.

 - Notice of Nonrenewal to Nontenured Faculty Members